Edward Seidensticker

-Edward George Seidensticker (February 11, 1921 – August 26, 2007) was an American noted post-World War II scholar, historian, and preeminent translator of classical and contemporary Japanese literature.
+Edward George Seidensticker (February 11, 1921 – August 26, 2007) was a noted post-World War II American scholar, historian, and preeminent translator of classical and contemporary Japanese literature.
 His English translation of the epic The Tale of Genji, published in 1976, was especially well received critically and is counted among the preferred modern translations.

 Seidensticker is closely associated with the work of three major Japanese writers of the 20th century: Yasunari Kawabata, Jun'ichirō Tanizaki, and Yukio Mishima.
 His landmark translations of novels by Kawabata, in particular Snow Country (1956) and Thousand Cranes (1958), led, in part, to Kawabata being awarded the Nobel Prize in Literature in 1968.

 Biography

 Early years

 Seidensticker was born in 1921 on an isolated farmstead near Castle Rock, Colorado.
 His father, also named Edward G. Seidensticker, was the owner of a modest ranch that struggled financially during the 1920s and early 1930s.
 His mother, Mary E. Seidensticker (née Dillon), was a homemaker.
 Seidensticker was raised Catholic and was of German, English and Irish heritage.
 By high school, cognizant that he was neither athletic nor mechanically adept, he began to slip away during spare time to read Dickens and Thackeray, among others.
 He found Tolstoy most to his liking, the works of Mark Twain the least.
 He was one of the only two students in his graduating class at Douglas County High School to go off to college, the other being his older brother, William.

 Seidensticker wanted to attend an East Coast university, but because of his family's financial situation he grudgingly enrolled in the University of Colorado at Boulder.
 It was assumed that he would study law, following in the footsteps of his grandfather and several uncles, but he chose economics, then switched to English, a choice that displeased his family.
 In June 1942, he graduated with a degree in English.